-Welcome to the third issue of Resolve, a magazine dedicated to research and educational innovation in the P.C.
-Rossin College of Engineering and Applied Science at Lehigh University.
+Welcome to Resolve, a magazine devoted to research and educational innovation in the P.C.
+Rossin College of Engineering and Applied Science at Lehigh.

 Bio: Bio, Environmental and Molecular Engineering

 This issue of Resolve highlights the activities of Lehigh researchers involved in nanotechnology-related endeavors.
 These investigators collaborate in three complementary research centers that represent a comprehensive set of capabilities in nanocharacterization, nanosynthesis and nanofabrication, or, put simply, in seeing, manipulating and making materials and devices at the nanoscale.